Bellerose, New York

 Bellerose /bɛlroʊz/ is a village in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 1,173 at the 2020 census.
+The population was 1,173 at the time of 2020 census.

 History

-The village was founded by Helen Marsh of Williamsburg, Brooklyn.
+What is now the village was founded by Helen Marsh of Williamsburg, Brooklyn.
 In 1907, planning to build a model community, Marsh purchased 77 acre of Floral Park gladiola fields.
 The first Bellerose home was completed, under Marsh's supervision, in 1910.
 Marsh persuaded the Long Island Rail Road to place a station in the new village, and she named the station Bellerose.
-Though it has been suggested that she named the station for the Rose farm, south of the railroad, and her daughter Belle, she said that she simply found the name "euphonious".
+Though it has been suggested that she named the station for the Rose farm – located to the south of the railroad – and her daughter Belle, she said that she simply found the name "euphonious".
 A vote of the homeowners made the name official in 1917.

-Bellerose incorporated itself as a village in 1924 in order to gain home rule.
+Bellerose incorporated itself as a village in 1924 in order to gain and maintain home rule.

-The Bellerose Village Hall, Fire House and Police Booth are on the National and State registries of Historic Places; the complex is known as the Bellerose Village Municipal Complex.
+The Bellerose Village Hall, Fire House and Police Booth are on both the New York State Register of Historic Places and the National Register of Historic Places; the complex is known as the Bellerose Village Municipal Complex.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.12 sqmi, all land.

-The village borders Queens to the north, Bellerose Terrace to the west, and Floral Park to the south.
+The village borders the New York City borough of Queens to the north, unincorporated Bellerose Terrace to the west, and the Village of Floral Park to the south.

+Drainage

+The Village of Bellerose is located within the Hook Creek Watershed, which – in turn – is located within the larger Long Island Sound/Atlantic Ocean Watershed.

+Climate

+According to the Köppen climate classification, Bellerose has a Humid subtropical climate (type Cfa) with cool, wet winters and hot, humid summers.
+Precipitation is uniform throughout the year, with slight spring and fall peaks.
+Plant zone

+According to the United States Department of Agriculture (USDA), Bellerose is located within hardiness zone 7b.